 Students are expected to conduct themselves with the same standards of behavior as are expected in the workplace and in the community at large.
-Consequently, the following is an allencompassing policy regarding student conduct.
 The College reserves the right to suspend or dismiss any students whose conduct is detrimental to the educational environment.
 A student dismissed from the College because of misconduct may not reenroll.
-Conduct/ Dismissal guidelines for School of Nursing students, or School of Health Sciences students enrolled in the Medical Assisting, Health Information Technician/Management, Medical Laboratory Technician and Surgical Technologist programs can be found in each programmatic handbook provided at programmatic orientation.
+Conduct/Dismissal guidelines for School of Nursing students or students enrolled in select School of Health Sciences programs can be found in each programmatic handbook provided at programmatic orientation.
 This includes, but is not limited to, conduct:

-- By students, faculty, or staff that is detrimental within the classroom environment. - · That interferes with the well-being of the fellow students and/or faculty and staff members. - · That causes damage to the appearance or structure of the College facility and/or its equipment. - By students who copy or otherwise plagiarize the assignments/projects of other students or professionals. - By students who otherwise display conduct detrimental to their own academic progress or ultimate success in the field for which they are being educated.
+- By students, faculty, or staff that is detrimental within the classroom environment. - That interferes with the well-being of the fellow students and/or faculty and staff members. - That causes damage to the appearance or structure of the College facility and/or its equipment. - By students who copy or otherwise plagiarize the assignments/projects of other students or professionals. - By students who otherwise display conduct detrimental to their own academic progress or ultimate success in the field for which they are being educated.

-Students, employees and guests using Rasmussen networks to access the internet are prohibited from viewing inappropriate material or visiting sites which have been identified as facilitating the violation of copyright/intellectual property protections or other suspicious/ illegal activity.
+Students, employees, and guests using Rasmussen networks to access the internet are prohibited from viewing inappropriate material or visiting sites which have been identified as facilitating the violation of copyright/intellectual property protections or other suspicious/ illegal activity.
 Prohibited material could include pornographic images, illegal file sharing programs (such as the illegal downloading and sharing of music), or other violations of the Rasmussen College Acceptable Use Policy.
 Violations will result in the loss of network use privileges and possibly other penalties, up to and including dismissal.